-Bulbs are low maintenance and reappear with little effort each year, making them the ideal way to add colour and interest in beds and borders.
+Bulbs are low maintenance and reappear with little effort each year.
+The ideal way to add colour and interest in beds and borders.
 Our step by step guide is great to create elegant spring bulb displays.

-They can be planted in spring, summer or autumn (read the packet labels to find out which is the best time of year for your bulb).
+Plant in spring, summer or autumn (Read the packet labels to see recommended times of the year to plant your bulb)

 Decide where you want to plant your bulbs.
 Check the packet label for advice on the best location for the variety you have bought.